Azure/missionlz/src/bicep/README.md

 ### Azure Portal

+The Azure Portal can be used to deploy Mission Landing Zone.

 <!-- markdownlint-disable MD013 -->
 <!-- allow for longer lines to acommodate button links -->
 | Azure Commercial | Azure Government |